-There are several ways to convert, start notebook with –script flag will save .py file alongside .ipynb on every save.
-You can also (as ipynb is json), load it, loop through it and eval codecell in current namespace.
+There are several ways to convert, start a notebook with –script flag will save .py file alongside .ipynb on every save.
+You can also (as ipynb is json), load it, loop through it and eval codecell in the current namespace.

 If you don’t want to output a Python script every time you save, or you don’t want to restart the IPython kernel:

 On the command line, you can use nbconvert:

 $ ipython nbconvert --to=python [YOUR_NOTEBOOK].ipynb